mozzarellaV8/Foundations-LinearRegression/process-analysis.md

 ![corrplot01](plots/cor-statesdata-03-hclustEllipse.png)

-Looking at the correlation matrix, we can see the strongest uphill correlations to `energy` in `toxic` and `green`, while seeing the strongest downhill correlations in `house`	 and `senate`.
+Looking at the correlation matrix, we can see the strongest uphill correlations to `energy` in `toxic` and `green`, while seeing the strongest downhill correlations in `house`	 and `senate`. s

 ## Model 02 - Energy ~ Toxics + Green